WillGregoryK/ce-learning-progression-002-bouncing-sprites/README.md

   *Enumerate the different unsigned binary integers you can represent with 4 bits?*

-  The unsigned binary integers can be written as numb
+  integers can be written as numb

+  [Program from 11.2.2] (Create microbit-program-1-2-1.js)

+  [Program from 11.2.2] (Create microbit-program-1-2-2.js)

+  [Program from 11.2.2] (Create microbit-program-1-2-3.js)